KonradIT/slopebuddy/README.md

 -   [ ] Glances: push next hour to glance (let user select which data to push)
 -   [x] Select between imperial and metric (metric is now hard coded)
 -   [ ] Look for API which serves Lift status (liftie.io ?)
--   [ ] Testing with Pebble Steel and Pebble Time Round
+-   [x] Testing with Pebble Steel and Pebble Time 2

 ## Icons